xerolinux/XeroHub/content/news/help-needed/index.md

 ### Service Chosen

-The service I have chosen is [**FourthWall**](https://darkxero-shop.fourthwall.com).
-Unless you know of a better one that offers a way to embed here on the site, and that supports [**Stripe**](https://stripe.com/).
+The service I have chosen is [**FourthWall**](https://fourthwall.com).
+I chose this one because Matt from [**TheLinuxCast**](https://thelinuxcast.org) recommended it, and I trust his choice.
 I am new to all this, so I have idea what am doing.
 That's why your help is needed.

 ![Image](https://i.imgur.com/Ho4o9GK.png)

 I know of many other services out there, I just don't know which one offers the most value when it comes to such things.
-If we choose another one, maybe we can set it up together. let's do it step-by-step.
+I have already set up the domain, and paghe design, so now all that's missing is the actual merch.
+I have no clue where to begin. let's do it step-by-step.
 I already have so many things I am working on right now lol.

 ### Compensation